Reducing fuel consumption can have a big impact on managing overall fleet operating costs

 3. Plan routes ahead

 Ever heard the saying, proper planning prevents poor performance?
-From assessing driver routes to analyzing the best places to refuel your vehicles – planning ahead can potentially lead to big savings.
+From assessing driver routes to analysing the best places to refuel your vehicles – planning ahead can potentially lead to big savings.

 Being stuck in traffic is wasteful – a vehicle can use a quarter of a gallon of gas for every 15 minutes it idles!